 It is advised that students seek to gain formal consent for all face-to-face interviews by asking participants to sign a Participant Consent Form (PCF).
 This is especially important if it is believed that the interview may contain any contentious or sensitive information.

-There is a template Participant Consent Form for WMG students within the right hand column (which also includes further guidance on its use).
+There are template Participant Consent Forms for WMG students within the right hand column; including one for face-to-face interviews and one for online surveys (both include further guidance on their use).

 b) Participant Information Leaflet;